nuagesdencre/CI_DataCentric/testing.md

        - New Entry: Story
             - The required fields are: title; text; associated meanings and values; reference (url); category.
             - The category field is pre-populated with a selection of available categories (all currently in the database).
-            - An error message appears if the requirements for various fields are not met when I click the submit button ('Done!').
+            - An error message appears if the requirements for the new entry fields are not met when I click the submit button ('Done!').

        - New Entry: Being
             - The required fields are: name; text; associated meanings and values; reference (url); category.
             - The category field is pre-populated with a selection of available categories (all currently in the database).
-            - An error message appears if the requirements for various fields are not met when I click the submit button ('Done!').
+            - An error message appears if the requirements for the new entry fields are not met when I click the submit button ('Done!').

        Both pages have been manually tested with incorrect data to ensure relevance of the error messages.